Comprehensive SolidWorks training for newcomers, teaching key techniques for creating parametric parts and assemblies.

 SolidWorks 3D design software helps teams around the world bring their ideas to life.
 It is easy to learn and use, letting you concentrate on your designs, not your CAD software.

 Introduction to SolidWorks training provides a thorough grounding in SolidWorks.
 The topics covered include:

 - Assembly modelling

-Throughout the course you’ll learn tips for increasing your productivity with the tool.
+Throughout the course you’ll learn tips for using SolidWorks in the most productive way.

 Expert SolidWorks trainers

-SolidWorks training is hosted by highly-experienced instructors from an engineering background.
+SolidWorks training is hosted by highly-experienced CAD experts from an engineering background.
+See Expert trainers.